Living in Belgium? Find out how to get the right healthcare for you and your family with our guide to going to the doctor in Belgium.

 English-speaking doctors in Brussels aren’t hard to find.
 Many Belgian doctors understand English, as medical training often involves English-language textbooks or periods of study in English-speaking countries.

 Doctoranytime provides an online tool that lists general practitioners and specialists by the languages they speak, making it easier for expatriates to find doctors in Brussels speaking a number of foreign languages.
+However, if their directory is a very handy tool, there were complaints about the veracity of their user reviews.

 Registering with a doctor in Belgium